-We're obsessed with sleep: how much we get, the quality of it, how it affects our day...
+We're obsessed with sleep, and never more so than right now: how much we get, the quality of it, how it affects our day...
 The majority of us would still be nestled in a warm, comfy duvet if we could.
 And yet our obsession doesn't seem to result in better sleep satisfaction.
 How ironic.

 A recent report from the British Sleep Council found that 22% of Britons claim to sleep poorly every night, with almost half of us being kept awake by stresses and worries.
 Also: smartphones.
 Or something.